KeithBremer/syllabus/db/week-1/lesson.md

 ### Check your PostgreSQL installation

 Open a terminal in your laptop and verify the command `psql -V` returns the version of PostgreSQL.
-In psql, you can type use the command `help` to show the help menu.
+In psql, you can use the command `help` to show the help menu.
 Within the command prompt, you can enter SQL statements and run them against PostgreSQL.
 To quit psql, enter the command `\q`.

 ## Communicating with the database using SQL